Reinsurance Support Services Business License in Dubai: Cost and Requirements

 Personal income tax: zero per cent

-What the Reinsurance Support Services Licence Covers
+What the Reinsurance Support Services License Covers

 Activity code 6629.01 sits within ISIC Division 66, which covers activities auxiliary to financial services and insurance.
 This division encompasses a broad range of support functions that underpin the insurance and reinsurance ecosystem without involving direct risk underwriting.
 At Dubai South Business Hub Free Zone, this activity falls under the Financial category and is issued as a standard Business License.